ab92015359/pgdbdiff/README.md

 				"compareOptions": {
-					"batchSize": 8000,        // The max number of data loaded from the database each time "concurrent": 200,        // Pool size for concurrent query threads "dataCompare": {
+					"batchSize": 8000,        // The max number of data loaded from the database each time "concurrent": 200,        // Pool size for concurrent query threads "schemaCompare": {
+						"excluedTables": [
+							""
+						]
+					},
+					"dataCompare": {
-						"tables": [             // The table array to compare {
+						"includedTables": [             // The table array to compare {
 								"tableName": "base_code",    // The name of the table without schema "tableKeyFields": [          // The comma-separated list of fields name that can be used to identify rows uniquely